(check back often for updates and additions to the Festival line-up!)

 Jameson Sisters - Saturday Day performers

 This lively duo combines harp, mandolin, and guitar with soaring vocals.
 Ellen Tepper developed an interest in early harp music when growing up in Vienna, Austria.
 The only English language record they had in the house was the Clancy Brothers and so started her long love of Irish music.
 She will be featuring some of the earliest notated Irish harp music including Ó Cathán, Ó Carolan, and Lyons.
 Terry Kane was immersed in her family's Irish culture, dancing, playing and singing.
 She undoubtedly learned to harmonize with her mother and 10 older siblings while she was in the womb.
 Terry started her Gaelic studies with Deirdre McFarland and Daltai na Gaeilge 18 years ago.
 She continues to study both in Ireland and from native speakers in the US and at www.Daltai.com.
-This duo plays many styles of Celtic music from ancient tunes on the Irish wire-strung harp or Gaelic sean nós songs to lively jigs and reels on the Celtic harp or contemporary Irish songs.
+This duo plays many styles of Celtic music from ancient tunes on the Irish wire-strung harp and Gaelic sean nós songs to lively jigs and reels on the Celtic harp with contemporary Irish songs.

-Both Ellen and Terry hold degrees in music and are full-time musicians available for events during the weekday and weekends.
+Both Ellen and Terry hold degrees in music and are full-time musicians available for events during the weekday as well as weekends.
 The Jameson Sisters are in demand for Celtic weddings, festivals and private parties performing classical, popular, show tunes, and of course Irish.
 Their performance on Saturday will be all Celtic music featuring their new style of “Irish Mash” (playing two different Irish tunes or songs at the same time).
 Also featured will be the earliest known Irish harp music plus Irish songs that span 400 years.

 Keegan Loesel - Thursday night performer